MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/sensitivity-labels-office-apps.md

 ## Configure a label to apply S/MIME protection in Outlook

 > [!NOTE]
-> This capability is available for built-in labeling for Windows, Mac, iOS, and Android, but it's not yet available for Outlook on the web.
-Identify the minimum versions of Outlook that support this feature by using the [capabilities table for Outlook](sensitivity-labels-versions.md#sensitivity-label-capabilities-in-outlook) and the row **Apply S/MIME protection**.
+> Identify the minimum versions of Outlook that support this feature by using the [capabilities table for Outlook](sensitivity-labels-versions.md#sensitivity-label-capabilities-in-outlook) and the row **Apply S/MIME protection**.
 >
 > If you configure a label to apply S/MIME protection but your version of Outlook for Windows doesn't yet support it, the label is still displayed and can be applied, but the S/MIME settings are ignored.
 You won't be able to select this label for Exchange auto-labeling policies.